Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Results and discussion

-Our results were designed to attain the best possible performance for each molecular representation.
-We conducted a wide range of experiments, varying the classification techniques, the dataset sizes and class imbalance scenarios.
-We also tested many different parameterizations and variations of the input data for each embedding method.
-The conclusions derived in this paper are presented after observing consistent and sound results throughout our analysis, which were also comparable to the results reported by the reference papers\cite{zheng2019identifying,wu2018moleculenet,wang2019smiles,jaeger2018mol2vec}.
-This pattern of learned molecular representations matching the performance of traditional representations has also been noticed by other authors that experimented with learned molecular embeddings for QSAR modeling \cite{jaeger2018mol2vec, gomez2018automatic, goh2017chemception, yang2019analyzing, erratumyang2019analyzing}.
-However, such results were neither conclusive as they are not supported by any significance test nor conducted a systematic comparison where hyperparameters are tuned fairly.
-It also reminisces a common phenomenon in machine learning where simple modeling techniques are on pair with complex architectures \cite{musgrave2020metric, schick2020s}.
-We believe that our experiments motivate a rethinking of molecular embedding techniques and the potential role of learned representations or meta-learning algorithms for QSAR modeling.
+Our experiments were designed to attain the best possible performance for each molecular representation.
+We experimented with different classification and regression techniques, dataset sizes and class imbalance scenarios.
+We also tested different parameterizations and variations of the input data for each embedding method.
+The conclusions derived in this paper are presented after observing consistent and sound results throughout our analysis, which were also similar to other results reported in the literature \cite{zheng2019identifying,wu2018moleculenet,jiang2021could,jaeger2018mol2vec,wang2019smiles}.
+This pattern of learned molecular representations only matching the performance of traditional representations, while unexpected, can also been observed in other studies that experimented with learned molecular embeddings for QSAR modeling \cite{jiang2021could, jaeger2018mol2vec, gomez2018automatic, goh2017chemception, yang2019analyzing, erratumyang2019analyzing, chithrananda2020chemberta}.
+However, such results are not conclusive, as they either are not supported by any significance test, or there was not a systematic comparison where hyperparameters were tuned fairly.
+We argue that our results prove the importance of conducting a thorough and careful experimental comparison of molecular embedding techniques and the potential role of learned representations in QSAR modeling.